Home » GI Bill » Fresno, California BAH Rates, Education, Cost of Living

 Fresno Housing

 Fresno is a budget-friendly city in California that offers its residents affordable, diverse and dynamic neighborhoods to live in.
-According to RentCafe, the average rent in Fresno is $1,559 and the average apartment size is 904 sq. ft.
+Some of the most popular neighborhoods in Fresno include:

 • Bullard – Median Rent $1,600